NetSecGame

 Quick Start

-A task configuration needs to be specified to start the NetSecGame (see Configuration).
+A task configuration YAML file is required for starting the NetSecGame environment.
 For the first step, the example task configuration is recommended:

 # Example of the task configuration for NetSecGame